 #8 – Maas River and Sint Servaasbrug

 Sint Servaasbrug is a famous stone bridge crossing the Maas River.
 It’s also the oldest bridge in the Netherlands.
-It was built back in the 13th century on a place where an ancient Roman wooden bridge used to be.
-The new construction started after the old wooden bridge collapsed, killing some four hundred people.
+It was built back in the 13th century on a place where an ancient Roman wooden bridge used to stand.
+The new construction started after the old wooden bridge collapsed, tragically killing some four hundred people.

 #9 – Bisschopmolen (Bischop’s Mill)